 Bedwetting can damage the child's self-image and confidence.
 The best way to prevent this is to be supportive.
-Parents should reassure the child that bedwetting is a common problem and that they are confident that the child will overcome the problem.
+Parents should reassure the child that bedwetting is a common problem that has a strong genetic component and that they are confident that the child will overcome the problem.

 Here are some tips to help your child cope with bedwetting:

-Focus on the problem: bedwetting.
+- Focus on the problem: bedwetting.
 Avoid blaming or punishing your child.
-Remember, your child cannot control the bedwetting, and blaming and punishing just make the problem worse.
+Remember, your child cannot control the bedwetting, and blaming and punishing will just make the problem worse.

-Be patient and supportive.
+- Be patient and supportive.
 Reassure and encourage your child often.
-Do not make an issue out the bedwetting each time it happens.
+Do not make an issue out of bedwetting each time it happens.
 If you or your spouse wet the bed as a kid, remind your child that mommy or daddy had the same issue and eventually outgrew it.

 Make clean-up easy.
-To increase comfort and reduce damage, use washable absorbent sheets, waterproof bed covers, and room deodorizers.
+To increase comfort and reduce damage, use washable absorbent sheets, layer sheets among waterproof bed covers, and use room deodorizers.

 Tips to Prevent Bedwetting